khaosx/macos-setup/README.md

 * ~~Fix screensaver in custom install~~
 * ~~Fix homepage in Safari~~
 * Create plist and load via launchctl
+* When MAS is updated, remove temp fixes

 ## License